 “Companies need to position themselves different than their competition.
 That means finding a point of differentiation unique and meaningful in their industry.”
 Says authors Jack Trout and Steve Rivkin in their critically-acclaimed marketing book, Differentiate Or Die.

 As a product marketing manager, it is imperative that you communicate a clear contrast between your brand’s products, and every other product in the market that may be similar to yours.
 And more importantly—convey key benefits to consumers to help them understand why they should purchase your brand's products instead of those from your competitors.

 No matter which industry it is that you may choose to enter—one thing is certain—change is inevitable.
 Which means that trends are also inevitable.

 For a product marketing manager, by having extensive knowledge of how your industry works—you’ll be able to better prepare and withstand any changes, and adapt to trends that are sure to occur in your industry that may have an impact on your brand’s products.

 Great product marketing managers are proactive.
 Therefore, they conduct extensive research on both past and present events that have occurred in their industry so that they could make the best decisions in times of uncertainty.

 6. How to be a Cartographer

-To be able to effectively oversee the development; launch, and growth of a product—you need to be able to create a great roadmap incorporating each step of the process to give the product the best chance to be a success.
+To be able to effectively oversee the development, launch, and growth of a product—you'll need to be able to create a great roadmap incorporating each step of the process to give the product the best chance to be a success.

-So, in a sense—you need to be a good cartographer.
+So, in a sense—you'll need to be a good cartographer.

-If you’re unfamiliar with cartographers—they’re the people that make maps.
-If your goal is to be a great product marketing manager—focus on the future by making comprehensive road maps to get your products to a desirable destination—which is in the hands of consumers that purchased them.
+If you’re unfamiliar with cartographers, they’re the people that make maps.
+If your goal is to be a great product marketing manager—focus on the future by making comprehensive road maps to get your products to a desirable destination—which should be in the hands of consumers that purchased them.